 What might your home be worth in terms of land value?
 The mitigating factors for determining land value include the width, depth, and ease of accessibility of the lot (the City of Toronto’s Committee of Adjustment is generally open to increasing the above grade size of a dwelling from 60% of the lot size to 100% of the lot size), onsite parking (having a private drive is more valuable than a mutual drive – which fits a car easily – than a front pad parking space licensed by the city for $260 / year) and the footprint/condition of the existing foundation.

-Beyond land value, there are other options for selling your bungalow, but it is important to understand the likely target market, the potential ROI, and the budget outlay to make these changes happen.
+Beyond land value, there are other options for selling your bungalow, but it is important to understand the likely target market, the potential Return On Investment, and the budget outlay to make these changes happen.

 Here are three considerations in terms of determining the potential market value of your dwelling: